MaxmilliamOkafor/Audio-playback-/README.md

 2: Open the Client and Server in Separately in visual studio
 3: Clean and Build just to ensure it runs smoothly
 4: After build, First run the SERVER code

 6: Then the client should ask for “USERNAME” and “PASSWORD” which I have provided in the client Folder called “LOGIN DETAILS.txt ”

-7: After successfully you Login it should look like this stating that your Access has been granted
+7: After successfully Logging in it should prompt "Access has been granted"
-Without the exact login “username: LOGIN1234” & “password: 1234” access will certainly be denied
+With the exact login “username: LOGIN1234” & “password: 1234” or access will be denied

 8: After this client starts loading the files in the server and in order to retrieve the files you press